Partnering with Industry to Improve Health Outcomes for People

 What we test

-We test websites, apps and wearables in the health industry for patient safety, usability, effectiveness and end user satisfaction.
+We test websites, apps, wearables and lotions in the health industry for patient safety, usability, effectiveness and end user satisfaction.

 We specilise in prevention, early detection and management of cancer using health and fitness wearables.
 Whether you’re creating a website to influence fitness and exercise, a wearable device to measure sun exposure, or an app that connects patients with their doctors, the QUT Improving Health Outcomes for People research group is experienced in testing new innovative healthcare platforms, and assessing the real world influence they may have.